wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/index.rst

 The following components will be installed:

-- The Wazuh server, including the Wazuh manager as a single-node cluster or as a multi-node cluster, and Filebeat.
+- The Wazuh server, including the Wazuh manager as a single-node cluster or as a multi-node cluster, the Wazuh API, and Filebeat.

 - Elastic Stack, including Open Distro for Elasticsearch as a single-node cluster or as a multi-node cluster, and Kibana, including the Wazuh Kibana plugin, on the same host as Elasticsearch node or on a separate one.